Inconel® 625 Alloy Wire

 Inconel® 625 Wire Alloy

-Further analysis into the wire alloy shows that the aversion to corrosion and oxidation is due to the presence of Niobium, or more specifically the way the Molybdenum reacts with the Nickel contained within the wire.
-The Niobium also provides for strength and toughness, which means that it can be relied upon to function in extreme conditions.
 The alloy has a good fatigue strength and stress-corrosion cracking resistance to chloride ions, which is why oxidation and corrosion is so rare.
 Nickel 625 is also flexible, both in its side-to-side mobility, and the variety of places that it can be used.

-At Elgiloy, we use flexible and custom manufacturing which allows us to provide our customers with the exact amount and shape of Inconel® 625 wire alloy that they need.
+At Elgiloy, we use flexible and custom manufacturing which allows us to provide our customers with the exact amount and shape of Inconel® 625 wire alloy they need.
 We rigorously inspect and will meet the already very high expectations that you have for the product.
-Because of the challenging environments this wire must perform in, it is necessary to make sure that it can stand up to many conditions.
+Because of the challenging environments, this wire must perform in, it is necessary to make sure that it can stand up to many conditions.
 Our engineers make sure that all qualifications are met, and that all of our customers, international or domestic, are receiving wire that they can trust and rely upon.